-Glycosaminoglycans such as Hyaluronic Acid, Heparosan and Chondroitins, play an increasing role as promising biomaterials for innovative medical applications.
+Glycosaminoglycans such as Hyaluronic Acid and Heparosan, play an increasing role as promising biomaterials for innovative medical applications.
 A few leading examples are the development of scaffolds for regenerative medicine, use in implantology as a shield for surgical sites and a wound healing promoter and research on targeted therapies for cancer treatment.
 It is also used for the coating of medical devices and surgical adhesion prevention in gastro-enterology.

 REGENERATIVE AND REPARATIVE MEDICINE

-Three-dimensional (3D) cell culture systems are becoming increasingly popular in regenerative medicine and medical research.
+Three-dimensional (3D) cell culture systems are becoming increasingly popular in regenerative medicine and medical research (9).
 They are designed to mimic the natural extra-cellular matrix and physically guide tissue growth in 3 dimensions.

 Hyaluronic Acid and Hyaluronic Acid derivatives can be used for the design of scaffolds for 3D cell cultures.
 In-vitro, biomimetic 3D cell cultures are used as efficient models for medical research, including research on the effect of anticancer drugs on cancer cells.
 In-vivo, 3D scaffolds are promising for the regeneration of the living tissues such as bone tissues (click here to learn about the common research structure GELMECS).
 Hyaluronic Acid can also be used for the formulation of printable hydrogel inks.